thnonl/nomoku/README.md

-# Building a Multiplayer Nomoku Game in Meteor
+# Building a Multiplayer Nomoku (Nam's Gomoku) Game in Meteor

 ## Demo at https://nomoku.herokuapp.com/